ForgeRock/Secret-Double-Passwordless-Desktop-MFA/SCB/README.md

 Integrating the Corporate Active Directory
 ------------------------------------------
+<a name="IntegratingAD"></a>
 Follow the procedure below to integrate your AD with the Octopus Management Console.

 **To integrate the corporate Active Directory:**